manojpramesh/solidity-cheatsheet/README.md

 ### Contract Related
 - `this (current contract’s type)`: the current contract, explicitly convertible to Address
 - `selfdestruct(address recipient)`: destroy the current contract, sending its funds to the given Address
 - `suicide(address recipient)`: alias to selfdestruct.
-Soon to deprecate.
+Soon to be deprecated.